‘World must play role in getting Islamic heritage sites in India preserved’

 The issue was raised by the Foreign Office on this day , 28 years ago, when Hindu zealots of the RSS-inspired BJP, backed by the state apparatus, demolished the centuries-old Babri Masjid in Ayodhya in an abominable act of anti-Muslim frenzy and blatant violation of religious and international norms.

-If this is the state of Hindu citizens, one can imagine the challenges that the minorities face, challenges that India’s independent media reports on daily.
+If this is the state of Hindu citizens one can imagine the challenges that the minorities face, challenges that the India independent media reports on daily.

 “In line with that spirit, Pakistan once again urges the Indian government to ensure safety, security and protection of minorities, particularly Muslims and their places of worship, and fulfil its responsibilities under Universal Declaration of Human Rights and other international instruments including the recommendations of the OIC,” said the Foreign Office.